The Atkins diet is a low-carb diet, usually recommended for weight loss.

 - Meats: Beef, chicken, lamb, pork, bacon.

 - Dairy: Greek yogurt, heavy cream, butter, cheese.

 - Vegetables: Spinach, kale, lettuce, tomatoes, broccoli, cauliflower, asparagus, onions, etc.

 - Nuts: Almonds, macadamia nuts, walnuts, hazelnuts, etc.

 - Coconut oil.

 - Extra virgin olive oil.

 - Condiments: Sea salt, pepper, turmeric, cinnamon, garlic, parsley, etc.

-If you're serious about the Atkins diet, I recommend you get one of the Atkins books and simply get started as soon as possible.
+If you're serious about the Atkins diet, consider buying or borrowing one of the Atkins books and simply get started as soon as possible.